-Why does one need to know how to read book, you ask.
+Why does one need to know how to read a book, you ask.
 Umm, have you tried reading this one?
 Faulkner, the author himself, referred to this book as “a real son-of-a-bitch”.

 The Sound and the Fury is the story of the fall of a southern family, told in four sections.
 The first three sections are told by the Compson brothers, Benjy, Quentin, and Jason.
-The final section is told by an omniscient narrator, but is frequently referred to as Dilsey’s section after Dilsey Gibson, the head of the black family that has served the Compsons over the years.
+The final section is told by an omniscient narrator, but is frequently referred to as Dilsey’s section after Dilsey Gibson, the head of the black family that served the Compsons over the years.

 This novel’s title is from Macbeth’s reflection about life:

 It is a taleTold by an idiot, full of sound and fury,Signifying nothing.

 When I first started reading this book, I did not understand a single word.
 That’s because the narrator of the very first section of this book, Benjy, is the “idiot”–he’s mentally challenged.
 Faulkner uses the stream-of-consciousness style to show how in Benjy’s mind time has no meaning–he constantly jumps between reality and memory, leaving the reader scratching their head, trying to figure out what’s going on.

 I very badly wanted to give up on the book, but I persevered.
 I looked up the best way to read The Sound and the Fury, I asked around, and I continued on.
 And slowly I began to realize just how amazing this book was!